Economic Pressures in the Automotive Sector: Supply-Chain Disruptions and Tariff Effects

 Diversified Supply Chains

-Automakers are exploring options to diversify their supply chains.
-By sourcing components from multiple regions and suppliers, they aim to reduce the impact of disruptions in any single area.
+Manufacturers are looking to broaden their sourcing strategies.
+By obtaining parts from a wider range of regions and vendors, they seek to lessen the effects of disruptions in any single location.

 Inventory Management